About Lotto

 General information on Lotto

 Lotto may be played at any one of National Lottery’s retail outlets around Malta and Gozo from Monday to Sunday during the allowed playing hours.
-A complete list of Points of Sales listed by locality may be found here.
+A complete list of Points of Sale listed by locality may be found here.

 The minimum stake that can be played in a Playing Board is €0.50.
-In the case of the Quaterno game type option, the basic stake is €2.00.
+In the case of the Quaterno game type option, the basic stake is €3.00.

 Example, in the case of Prima, you can choose more than one (1) number or for Ambo, you can choose more than two (2) numbers.